Personal life of Mustafa Kemal Atatürk: Birth date

-The memoirs of the Soviet diplomat Simon Aralov mention a conversation between Aralov and Atatürk, where Aralov says he was born in 1880, and Atatürk responds "just like me".

 Atatürk's last official identity document (nüfus cüzdanı) does not include the day and month, but the year 1881 is visible.
 It is exhibited in the Atatürk Museum in Şişli.
 The Republic of Turkey announced 19 May 1881 officially to the public and diplomatically to other countries as his accepted birthday.

-Nationality
+Ancestry

-The Ottoman Empire was not a national state and the records were not kept based on nationality, but on religion.
+The Ottoman Empire was not a nation state and the records were not kept based on ethnicity, but on religion.
 The rise of nationalism in Europe had extended to the Ottoman Empire during the 19th century and the Millet system began to degrade.
 Atatürk's parents and relatives used Turkish as their native language and were part of the Muslim millet.
-His father Ali Rıza Efendi is thought by some to have been of Albanian or Slavic origin; however, according to Falih Rıfkı Atay, Vamık D. Volkan and Norman Itzkowitz, Ali Rıza's ancestors were Turks, ultimately descending from Söke in the Aydın Province.
-His mother Zübeyde is thought to have been of Turkish origin and according to Şevket Süreyya Aydemir, she was of Yörük ancestry.
-There are also some suggestions about his partial Slavic origin.
+According to information obtained from Mustafa Kemal Atatürk, Makbule Atadan, other family members, and childhood friends who knew Atatürk's family, Ali Rıza Efendi was originally from Thessaloniki, and his wife, Zübeyde Hanım, was born to a farming family in Langaza, west of Thessaloniki, in 1857.
+Zübeyde Hanım's origins are Yörüks who migrated to Rumelia.
+His father Ali Rıza Efendi is thought by some, such as Isaac Frederick Marcosson, Ernst Jäckh, Andrew Mango (among others) to have been of Slavic or Albanian origin; according to Falih Rıfkı Atay, Vamık D. Volkan and Norman Itzkowitz (the latter two citing Atay), Ali Rıza's ancestors were Turks, ultimately descending from Söke in Aydın Province.
+Evidence about the Albanian ancestry of Ali Rıza is that Cemil Bozok, a distant cousin of Atatürk and later his aide, had an Albanian grandfather, who claimed that he was related to both of Atatürk's parents.
+His mother Zübeyde was born to a Turkish family, and according to Şevket Süreyya Aydemir, she was Yörük, a descendant of the Turkic nomads.

+However, there are also some suggestions about his partial Slavic origin, such as Macedonian Torbeši or Muslim Bulgarians, as well as for an alleged Jewish Dönme ancestry.